suchpuppet/puppet-resolvconf/README.md

 * resolvconf::install: Handles package installation for debian based systems

 ### Parameters
-`nameservers`
+`dns`

 Optional.

 Data type: Array

 Allows you to specify an array of nameservers to use in resolv.conf.
-Default value: `[‘8.8.8.8’, ‘8.8.4.4’]`
+Default value: `[‘8.8.8.8’, ‘1.1.1.1’]`

 `domains`